neos/flow-development-collection/TYPO3.Flow/Documentation/Index.rst

 .. note::

-	This documentation is still incomplete and has rough edges – it's a beta version.
-	While we're working on it, we'd already love to get your feedback!
-Please share your thoughts in the `TYPO3 Flow mailing list <http://lists.typo3.org/cgi-bin/mailman/listinfo/flow3-general>`_ or the #typo3-flow channel on irc.freenode.net
+	We'd love to get your feedback on this documentation!
+Please share your thoughts in the `TYPO3 Flow mailing list <http://lists.typo3.org/cgi-bin/mailman/listinfo/flow>`_, `the forum <http://forum.typo3.org/index.php/f/22/>`_ or the `#typo3-flow channel <irc://irc.freenode.net/#typo3-flow>`_ on irc.freenode.net.

 	Help is always greatly appreciated, read :ref:`ch-contributing` to find out how you can improve TYPO3 Flow.

-.. tip:: You can also use the left and right arrow keys to jump to the previous or next chapter.

 Quickstart
 ----------